archetana/grunt-scratchy/README.md

  - Extension, with leading dot, to add to exported documents
 - unslash // default: N/A
  - Turn / into /
+- annotate // default: N/A
+ - Comment the end of section with file and line numbers

 ## Example usage